-- 1. This course is designed to introduce post-graduate students to the major principles of literary theory and to established methods of literary research. - 2.
-To enable them to use the various critical approaches and advanced literary Theories. - 3.
-To enhance their analytical skills - 4.
-To enable them to mobilize various theoretical parameters in the analysis of literary texts - 5.
-To familiarize the learners with the trends and cross-disciplinary nature of literary theories - 6.
-To introduce them to the conventions of research papers
+1. This course is designed to introduce post-graduate students to the major principles of literary theory and to established methods of literary research.

+2. To enable them to use the various critical approaches and advanced literary Theories.

+- 3. To enhance their analytical skills - 4.
+To enable them to mobilize various theoretical parameters in the analysis of literary texts

+5. To familiarize the learners with the trends and cross-disciplinary nature of literary theories

+6. To introduce them to the conventions of research papers

-- CO 1.
-Demonstrate an understanding of key concepts of different literary theories. - CO 2.
-Explain the meaning, significance and value of specific works of literary criticism. - CO 3.
-Apply literary theories to analyse and interpret literary texts. - CO 4.
-Think critically about a range of literary theories. - 3.
-Number of hours: 04 hours per week - 4.
-Course Content: Total number of hours: 48
+CO 1.
+Demonstrate an understanding of key concepts of different literary theories.

+CO 2.
+Explain the meaning, significance and value of specific works of literary criticism.

+CO 3.
+Apply literary theories to analyse and interpret literary texts.

+CO 4.
+Think critically about a range of literary theories.

+4. .Course Content:

-Unit I: Theory before 'Theory'
+1. Unit I: Theory before 'Theory'

+1. Introduction:

-- 1. Introduction: - a) Barry, "Theory before 'Theory" (excerpt) - 2.
-Classical/Neoclassical Theories: - a) Basic tenets of Classical and Neoclassical theory.
+- a) Barry, "Theory before 'Theory'" (excerpt)2.
+Classical/Neoclassical Theories:

+- a) Basic tenets of Classical and Neoclassical theory.Comprehension aided by:

 - i.
+Plato, Republic

-Plato, Republic - ii.
+- ii.
 Aristotle, Poetics, pp. 90-95

 - iii.
-Horace, Ars Poetica iv.
-Longinus, On Sublime v.
-John Dryden's major contributions - vi.
-Alexander Pope major contributions - vii.
-William Wordsworth, Personal Theory of Literature - To be taught according to 'Touch-and-Go' method.
+Horace, Ars Poetica

+- iv.
+Longinus, On Sublime

+- v.
+John Dryden's major contributions

+- vi.
+Alexander Pope major contributions

+- vii.
+William Wordsworth, Personal Theory of Literature

+To be taught according to 'Touch-and-Go' method.

-Unit II: Formalism, Practical and New Criticism
+2. Unit II: Formalism, Practical and New Criticism

-- 1. Formalism -
+- 1. Formalism

 - i.
 British and American (New Criticism),

 - ii.
 Russian Formalism;

 - 2. Excerpts from Tradition and Individual Talent,

 - 3. Practical Criticism,

 - 4. New Criticism, Art as Device by Victor Shlovsky

-Unit III: Marxism, Feminism, and Psychoanalysis
+3. Unit III: Marxism, Feminism, and Psychoanalysis